ShaktiAhad/AWS/lambda_SMTP.md

-## I wasn’t able to send email using Gmail username/password.
-I made following changes to make it work.
+## How to use SMTP server in lambda function to send attachment.

 ## Create password for external App(In our case `Lambda function`)
 Got to [Google Account Security](https://myaccount.google.com/security) and Scroll down to **"Signing in to Google"** option.
 If you don't have 2 step verification on; enable it.
 Then you will see **"App passwords"** option.
 Generate a password for your lambda function.